Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Methodology and Data Collection

 The historical time series utilized in this study are collected from the \href{https://firstratedata.com/}{FirstRate Data}, a leading provider offering high-resolution intraday prices of financial assets on a variety of asset classes.
 Our dataset comprises 222 assets categorized into 3 types of investment vehicle, namely cryptocurrency (27 assets), stock (146 assets) and the US ETF (49 assets).
 The selection of these assets is based on four criteria: \begin{enumerate}[label=\roman*.] \item Data availability: the assets available on the FirstRate platform. \item Market capitalization: since we are limited to little more than 50 assets for cryptocurrencies and US ETFs, we try to use all of them.
 On the other hand, there are thousands of stocks available to use so we narrow these down to the top 200 stocks whose companies are in the top 200 in terms of market capitalization, according to the web page \href{https://companiesmarketcap.com/}{Companies Market Cap}. \item High trading frequency: To avoid missing values, we only use assets with high trading frequency.
 As a result, we have to remove the assets that have more than 1, 10 and 12 percent of missing values among stocks, cryptocurrencies and US ETFs, respectively.
 Indeed, after filtering the assets, the majority of the remaining have less than 1 percent of missing values. \item In the case of US ETFs: the ability to act as a proxy for a corresponding US stock index. \end{enumerate}

 Each time series covers the period from 01/04/2019 until 03/05/2023 and has a resolution of 30 minutes.
 Since the official trading time of traditional markets is between 09:30 a.m. and 4:00 p.m., we select this timeframe as the boundary for our time series, meaning that the cryptocurrency data is only available within this trading time, even though these coins are traded nonstop.
 Other price values outside of this timeframe are not considered in our experiments.
-This practice facilitates the comparison between assets from different types of investment vehicle and also preserves their equality.
-A list of assets in each type of investment vehicle is given in Appendix \ref{S1_Tab}.
+This practice facilitates the comparison between assets from different classes and also preserves their equality.
+A list of assets in each class is given in \nameref{S1_Tab}.